AdobeDocs/genstudio.en/help/asset-properties.md

 ### Smart Tags{#smart-tags}

 [!DNL Content Hub] uses Adobe Sensei's smart content services to train assets using recognition algorithm on the tags-based structure.
 This content intelligence is then used to apply relevant tags on a different set of assets.
-Smart Tags increase the content velocity of your projects by helping you find relevant assets quickly.
+Smart Tags increase the content velocity of your projects by helping that you find relevant assets quickly.
 The smart tags are an example of asset information that is not contained in the image. [!DNL Content Hub] automatically applies smart tags to assets, by default.

 ### Date range {#date-range}